rstevensonUSGS/Mid-Atlantic/README.md

-# DC-Area
+# Mid-Atlantic
-Mapping Challenge for the Collection of City/Town Halls in the DC Area.
+Mapping Challenge for the Collection of City/Town Halls in the Mid-Atlantic.